varvet/godmin/README.md

 This does a number of things.

-First, it inserts a route in the `config/routes.rb` file:
+It inserts a route in the `config/routes.rb` file:

 ```ruby
 godmin do